mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

-This supplemental file contains the hybrid results and the required inputs to compute them
+This supplemental file contains the hybrid phasing and mode amplitude results and the inputs required to compute them.
+All the relevant quantities are stored in the following format: e.g FHybrid[vpow,epow] where,